St Michael's Centre, North Rd, Stoke Gifford, Bristol BS34 8PD

 1. Benefits advocacy – Gary Holland (Grace Advocacy)

-2. Building a diverse church – Adam and Karina Martin (REACH church)
+2. Building a diverse church – Adam and Karina Martin (Reach Church Derby)

 3. Life skills – Steve Whittington (Jubilee Church Hull) and Karen Williams (360 Platform for Life, Barnabas Community Church, Shrewsbury)

-4. Seek the welfare of the city (partnering for good) – Andy Street (Building Bristol as a City of Hope)
+4. Seek the welfare of the city (partnering for good) – Andy Street (Christian Action Bristol)

 5. Understanding the times – Angela Kemm